spryker/spryker-docs/docs/scos/user/user-guides/202108.0/back-office-user-guide/content/pages/creating-a-cms-page.md

     * **Optional**: Select **Is searchable** to make your page searchable on the web.
     * Select a page template that will determine a page layout.
 This is a *mandatory* step.
     {% info_block infoBox %}
 Templates are project-specific and are usually created by a developer and business person.
-If you are missing a CMS page template, contact them and refer to the [HowTo - Create CMS templates](/docs/scos/dev/tutorials-and-howtos/{{ page.version }}/howtos/feature-howtos/cms/howto-create-cms-templates.html#cms-page-template
+If you are missing a CMS page template, contact them and refer to the [HowTo - Create CMS templates](/docs/scos/dev/tutorials-and-howtos/{{page.version}}/howtos/feature-howtos/cms/howto-create-cms-templates.html#cms-page-template
 {% endinfo_block %}.)
     * **Optional**: Enter **Valid from** and **Valid to** if you want to define the validity period during which your page will be available on the Storefront.
     * Enter **Name** and **URL** of the page per locale.
 This is a *mandatory* step.